Top 10 books about the Netherlands

 1 Lonely Planet Netherlands

 The travel guide of all travel guides!
 The Australian publisher claims to be the world’s most significant independent travel and language guides publisher.
-Their guides are updated regularly and contain tips for travel preparation, destinations to explore, addresses, practical information, and more.
+Their guides are updated regularly and contain tips for travel preparation, exploring destinations, addresses, practical information, and more.

 The Lonely Planet The Netherlands is the perfect guide to get ideas of what to explore next once the grey weather has passed.